Moghavemat Tehran F.C.

-Moghavemat Tehran Football Club is an Iranian football club who are owned by the Basij and based in Tehran.
-They currently compete in the League 2.
+Moghavemat Tehran Football Club is an Iranian football club that is owned by the Basij and based in Tehran.
+They currently compete in League 2.

-The club is known for developing youth players which eventually are signed by clubs in the Persian Gulf Pro League.
+The club is known for developing youth players, who eventually are signed by clubs in the Persian Gulf Pro League.

 Season-by-season

 The table below shows the achievements of the club in various competitions.